hyrodium/ElasticSurfaceEmbedding.jl/docs/src/run-julia.md

 ```

 ## Overview of our method
+Our theoretical framework is based on:

+* Mathematical model: Nonlinear elasticity on Riemannian manifold
+* Geometric representation: B-spline manifold
+* Numerical analysis: Galerkin method, Newton-Raphson method

 The computation process proceeds as shown in the following flowchart (from our paper):

 ![](img/flowchart.png)

+For more information, read [our paper](https://arxiv.org/abs/2211.06372) or contact [me](https://twitter.com/Hyrodium)!

 ## Example: Paraboloid
 Through this section, we treat a paraboloid ``z=x^2+y^2`` as an example.